rntatsuya/machine-load-monitor/README.md

 - d3

 ## Assumptions
 - CPU load is accurately measured by taking the load average of the past minute.
-This minute tick is the smallest unit of load used in this project.
+This minute tick is the base unit of load used in this project.
 - The CPU load threshold of interest is 1 for the 2 minute average.
-This value is hardcoded into the project as of now, it is not difficult to make it a variable value from user input.
+This value is hardcoded into the project as of now, but it is not difficult to make it a variable value determined by user input.
-- The amount of data stored on the server-side is small enough for it to be feasible to send to the client-side.
-For this project, I only need to store 60 objects because I only need to show a 10 minute history with updates every 10 seconds.
+- The historical data stored on the server-side is small enough for it to be feasible to send the entire array to the client-side and update inerface in real-time.
+For this project, I only needed to store 60 objects because the app shows a 10 minute history with updates every 10 seconds.
+However, if the number of these objects were to increase exponentially, it may be more reasonable to cache the historical data array on the client-side and move the array update logic to the client-side instead in order to prevent sending the entire array over from the server to the clients-side every 10 seconds.
 -  Whenever the load for the past 2 minutes exceeds 1 on average, an alert is triggered.
 When the load average drops again below 1 on average for the past 2 minutes, a recovery alert is triggered.

 ## Parts to Improve